Dark Avengers: First Dark Avengers

 The government assigned the team's redevelopment to Norman Osborn (the reformed supervillain now calling himself the Iron Patriot) whom the government had previously assigned to head the superhero team the Thunderbolts and who had become a public hero for his role in repelling the Skrull threat.
 Osborn, also given leadership of the espionage agency S.H.I.E.L.D., reforms that agency into H.A.M.M.E.R. and creates a new Avengers team under its aegis.

 The initial line-up consists of former Thunderbolts members and new recruits, including the Sentry, Ares, Noh-Varr (now Captain Marvel) as well as disguised super-villains Moonstone (portraying Ms. Marvel), Venom (Mac Gargan portraying Spider-Man after being given a formula that resets the symbiote to the size it was when it possessed Spider-Man), Bullseye (portraying Hawkeye) and Wolverine's disgruntled son Daken taking on the Wolverine mantle.
 Osborn also takes on the identity of Iron Patriot, wearing a red, white, and blue-themed Iron Man armor.
 The team goes to Latveria to rescue Doctor Doom from Morgan Le Fay.
-Upon returning from Latveria, Osborn deals with the aftermath of Ronin's appearance on live TV reminding the public of Osborn's murderous past and that he should not be trusted.
+Upon returning from Latveria, Osborn deals with the aftermath of Hawkeye's appearance on live TV, under his "Ronin" alias, reminding the public of Osborn's murderous past and that he should not be trusted.
 Due to this action, Osborn is forced to "get rid of" this problem.

 The Dark Avengers arrive in San Francisco to set up martial law and to quell the anti-mutant riots.
 In doing so, Norman sets up his own team of X-Men consisting of Cloak and Dagger, Mimic, Emma Frost, Namor the Sub-Mariner, Daken, Weapon Omega and Mystique (posing as Professor X) much to the chagrin of his Avengers.
 After Emma Frost, Namor, and Cloak and Dagger betray the team, Norman swears vengeance on the X-Men.

 A series of disappearances throughout Colorado causes Norman Osborn's Dark Avengers (except for Venom) to visit the small town of Dinosaur, Colorado.
 Everyone except Norman is teleported away, while Osborn finds himself in front of a throne with Molecule Man seated on it, flanked by the Beyonder, Mephisto, Zarathos, and the Enchantress.
 However, it is revealed that these others were merely Molecule Man's creations.
 Molecule Man tortures Norman mentally and physically and seemingly kills his Avengers.
 Osborn's assistant Victoria Hand successfully stalls Molecule Man with a false surrender until the Void is able to reform and kill Molecule Man.
 It is revealed that the Sentry and the Void have the same powers as Molecule Man.
 The Sentry regains control of himself and agrees to begin therapy with Moonstone, while Victoria Hand demands Norman to undergo therapy as well after being tortured.
 Inside his office, Loki is manipulating Norman into having a Green Goblin relapse.